typed-macro/typed-macro/README.md

 import { defineMacroProvider } from 'vite-plugin-macro'

 export function provideEcho() {
+  // a macro provider provides macros/modules with simple hooks,
-  return defineMacroProvider({
+  // which must be used with a macro manager. return defineMacroProvider({
     id: 'echo',
     exports: {
-      '@echo': {
+      // so users can import macros from '@echo' '@echo': {
         macros: [echoMacro],
       },